The Insurance and Reinsurance Law Review: France

 i The insurance regulator

-An independent administrative authority, the French Prudential Supervision and Resolution Authority (ACPR), was created by Ordinance No. 2010-76 of 21 January 2010 and modified by Law No. 2013-672 of 26 July 2013.
-It licenses and supervises banking, insurance and reinsurance activities, with the aim of providing more effective regulation of these sectors.
-The ACPR combines two roles, namely:
+The French regulator, the Prudential Supervision and Resolution Authority (ACPR), was created in 2010.
+It licenses and supervises banking, insurance and reinsurance activities, with the aim of providing more effective regulation of these sectors, as well as more effective protection of policyholders.
+The ACPR combines various roles, namely:

-- issuing general rules and guidelines (by way of circulars, decrees, etc.) regarding banking, insurance and reinsurance activities.
+- issuing general rules and guidelines (by way of circulars, decrees, etc.) regarding banking, insurance and reinsurance activities; and

 ii Position of non-admitted insurers

-According to Articles L310-2 and L310-10 of the Insurance Code (IC), non-admitted insurers cannot do business in France.
-Any breach results in sanctions set out in Article L310-6 et seq. of the IC, which include fines (from €4,500 to €375,000) and may go as far as having the offending company wound up.
-Exceptions exist for maritime and aviation risk coverage.3
+Pursuant to Articles L310-2 and L310-10 of the Insurance Code (IC), non-admitted insurers cannot operate or carry out insurance operations in France.
+Any breach may result in imposition of the sanctions set out in Article L310-26 et seq. of the IC, which include fines (from €4,500 to €375,000) and prison sentences and may go as far as having the offending company wound up.2 The ACPR maintains and updates a blacklist of non-admitted insurers that is available online.3 Exceptions exist for maritime and aviation risk coverage.

 iii Requirements for authorisation

-In order for a new insurance or reinsurance company to be authorised to write insurance or reinsurance, it must comply with the licensing procedure prescribed in Articles L321-1 to L321-3 and R321-1 to R321-5 of the IC.
-A licence may be granted conditionally or unconditionally, or be refused, by the ACPR, which bases its decision on the following criteria:
+For a new insurance or reinsurance company to be authorised to write insurance or reinsurance, it must comply with the licensing procedure prescribed in the IC.
+When reviewing a licence application, the ACPR considers the following criteria:

-- the extent and suitability of the technical and financial means that the applicant plans to implement;
+- the technical and financial means that the applicant plans to implement;

 - the integrity, expertise and experience of the applicant's managers; and